bryanjw01/ECE695_Final_Project/README.md

 ### Monte Carlo Dropout on Transformer model for Machine Translation Task:

-The idea for this implementation came from the research paper called "To BAN or not to BAN" where the researchers applied Monte Carlo Dropout on BERT models in order to improve the performance of
+The idea for this implementation came from the research paper called "To BAN or not to BAN" where the researchers applied Monte Carlo Dropout on BERT models in a classification where the BERT model had to find out if a piece of text contained hate speech.
+In my use of Monte Carlo Dropout, I will be using in a machine translation task in hopes that it will help solve some of the issues that having a small dataset introduces into the model.